elfalehed/RTLT/README.markdown

 The structure is gonna be like this :

 ## Main folder
-### :bookmark: Resources :
+### :bookmark: Resources : <br />
-* Divided into topics
-* You can follow on the README file.
+Each Resource is gonna be divided into topis: <br />
+- Programming:  Programming languages, frameworks, libraries..etc <br />
+- Hacking: Vuluns, Linux ..etc <br />
+- Networking: Links, courses..etc <br />
+- Robotics: How to, Courses ..etc <br />